Frenkie-afk/aleproperty/README.md

 # Aleproperty

-A wordpress plugin playground with property list functionality.
+A WordPress plugin playground with property list functionality.